andela-oojewale/smsme/README.md

 * Ability to send sms to saved contacts.
 * Ability to send sms to multiple recipients at once.
 * Ability to send sms to recipients who are not saved on your contacts list.
+* Ability to show all contacts in your address book.